Posts tagged parkrun

 parkrun Compass Club: Global

 The parkrun Compass Club Challenge involves completing parkrun events that contain the words North, East, South and West.
-I’ve documented the UK parkrun Compass club in this post and this page includes all Compass Club events outside of the UK.
+I’ve documented the UK parkrun Compass club in this post and this page includes all Compass Club events outside of the UK region.

 Russian parkrun events were suspended in early 2022 following the invasion of Ukraine.
 Prior to this Russia was home to the most northerly parkrun event in the world at Vorkuta Borodskoy Park and two events containing “north” in Russian language: Lesopark Severny and Severnoe Tushino.